 If you have children, choosing reusable nappies and wipes makes a huge difference to your plastic footprint during their early years.
-Even a small change will have a big impact: swapping just one disposable nappy a day for a reusable could prevent over 900 nappies going to landfill!
-When I found out I was expecting my second baby, I knew that using reusable nappies was one positive change I definitely wanted to make.
+Even a small change will have a big impact.
+Swapping just one disposable nappy a day for a reusable could prevent over 900 nappies going to landfill!

 Switching to reusables is easy, and you just need a few basic pieces of kit:

-- Reusable nappies (also called ‘cloth’ or ‘real’ nappies) – you’ll need around 20-30 of these, and you can build your collection over time to spread out the cost.
-While many nappies are sold as ‘birth to potty’ they won’t fit skinny babies like mine until they are a few months old, so investigate newborn nappy options for the early weeks if you plan to use reusable nappies from the get-go.
+Also called ‘cloth’ or ‘real’ nappies.
+You’ll need around 20-30 of these, and you can build your collection over time to spread out the cost.
+While many nappies are sold as ‘birth to potty’ they won’t fit smaller babies until they are a few months old.
+So investigate newborn nappy options for the early weeks if you plan to use reusable nappies from the get-go.

-- Nappy bucket and mesh liner – gone are the days of soaking nappies in a stinky pail of water!
-Dirty nappies can be stored in a dry bucket with a clip-on lid to prevent any smells, and with a mesh liner it’s easy to chuck them in the washing machine with minimal handling.
+Gone are the days of soaking nappies in a stinky pail of water!
+Dirty nappies can be stored in a dry bucket with a clip-on lid to prevent any smells.
+And with a mesh liner, it’s easy to chuck them in the washing machine with minimal handling.

-- Wet bag – a small wet bag makes it simple to use your nappies out and about, storing wet and dirty nappies without leaks or smells until you get home.
+A small wet bag makes it simple to use your nappies out and about.
+Storing wet and dirty nappies without leaks or smells until you get home.

-- Reusable cloth wipes – reusable wipes are an easy addition, as you can just wash them along with your nappies.
-You can buy a set, or make your own by cutting up pieces of old towel.
-They will last for years and can be re-purposed as face wipes or cleaning cloths once your children are potty-trained.
-Re-use an old tupperware or takeaway box to carry damp wipes around with you ready for use.
+Reusable wipes are an easy addition, as you can just wash them along with your nappies.
+You can buy a set, or make your own by cutting up pieces of an old towel.
+They will last for years and can be repurposed as face wipes or cleaning cloths once your children are potty-trained.
+Re-use an old Tupperware or takeaway box to carry damp wipes around with you ready for use.

 All-in-one, pocket, pre-fold?
 Cotton, bamboo, microfibre?
 The range of nappy types, styles and materials available can be bamboozling for a beginner.
 Add to that the fact that babies come in all shapes and sizes, and it can be tricky to know where to start.
 The great news is that all this variety means that you will be able to find nappies that are just right to suit your baby and your lifestyle.

-Nappy libraries are amazing services, usually run by volunteers, where you can get friendly expert advice on reusable nappies and borrow nappy loan kits to try different styles and see what works for you and your baby before you start buying.
+Nappy libraries are amazing services.
+Usually run by volunteers, where you can get friendly expert advice on reusable nappies and borrow nappy loan kits to try different styles.
+To see what works for you and your baby before you start buying.
 Contact them well in advance of your baby arriving as they often have waiting lists.